Mostowfian Ashtiani family: Naser al-Din Shah era

 Mirza Mohammad Qavam al-Dawla, a descendant of Mirza Hashem, married one of the daughters of Mirza Hassan Mostowfi ol-Mamalek Ashtiani, the son of Mirza Kazem, thus strengthening the family relationship.
 During the reign of Nasser al-Din Shah Qajar, Qavam al-Dawlah led an army to capture the Turkmen insurgent bases, but was severely defeated and humiliated on his return to Tehran and imprisoned for some time.
 In order to discredit Qavam al-Dawla, Mirza Yusuf Ashtiani, who was the brother-in-law of Qavam al-Dawla, presented 100,000 Tomans in a gold tray to Nasser al-Din Shah and demanded the release of Qavam al-Dawla.
 Nasser al-Din Shah freed Qavam al-Dawlah and gave him the position of pioneer of Fars province.
 After that, the influence of the Mostowfian Ashtiani family with the Qajar kings increased.
 Mirza Yousef Ashtiani held a position equal to the government of Tehran and the director of real estate.
 He appointed one of his relatives named Mirza Musa Ashtiani as the deputy of Khorasan.
 Mirza Musa himself was later appointed Minister of Military Affairs and Finance in the cabinet of Mirza Hosein Khan Moshir od-Dowleh.

 Mirza Yousef Ashtiani also granted a position to his cousin, Mirza Hideyatu'llah Ashtiani, during his time as prime minister.
 Although Mirza Hideyatu'llah held the position of secretary since the time of Amir Kabir, he was appointed Minister of Finance during the reign of Mirza Yusuf Ashtiani.
-Hideyatu'llah was the father of Mohammad Mossadegh, who was appointed prime minister during the reign of Mohammad Reza Pahlavi.
+Hideyatu'llah was the father of Mohammad Mosaddegh, who was appointed prime minister during the reign of Mohammad Reza Pahlavi.

 Prime Ministerial era

 Mostowfi ol-Mamalek, the son of Mirza Yusuf Ashtiani, succeeded his father as Mustawfi as a child.
 He was elected Prime Minister six times.
 Ahmad Qavam and Vossug ed Dowleh, both grandchildren of Qavam al-Dawla, both became prime ministers after Persian Constitutional Revolution victory.
 When Vossug ed Dowleh was prime minister for the second time, he took bribes from Britain and signed the 1919 agreement.
-During the reign of Reza Shah Pahlavi, when the bureaucracy was overthrown, only three members of Mostowfian Ashtiani family were able to retain power, Ahmad Qavam, who even became prime minister under Mohammad Reza Pahlavi, Mohammad Mossadegh, and Ahmad Matin-Daftari.
+During the reign of Reza Shah Pahlavi, when the bureaucracy was overthrown, only three members of Mostowfian Ashtiani family were able to retain power, Ahmad Qavam, who even became prime minister under Mohammad Reza Pahlavi, Mohammad Mosaddegh, and Ahmad Matin-Daftari.
 Matin-Daftari was Mohammad Mosaddegh's nephew and son-in-law.